 Photo by boggy22 via iStock

 You can't cover a boudoir photography essentials article without discussing essential boudoir poses.

-Before we get into the nitty-gritty of particular poses, know that you need to practice these shots yourself long before you have an actual model in your studio.
+Before we get into the nitty-gritty of particular poses for nudes, know that you need to practice these shots yourself long before you have an actual model in your studio.

 You need to be able to tell each model what a pose will do to specific parts of their body, so they can be as excited about it as you are.
 You also need to be able to redirect them into the proper pose, too, and be able to do so without touching the model (unless they give you permission, of course).